Open-STEM/XRPUsersGuide/course/dashboard.rst

 --------------------
 The start_server() function will never return.
 Once your program calls start_server(), the only way of executing code will be through the generated program.
-The program will then be event-driven, that is only responding to pushbutton events from the web server.
+The program will then be event-driven, that is, only responding to pushbutton events from the web server.

 Display running program data
 ----------------------------
-A progra can log values to the web server using by supplying a name that will become a label for the value and the value itself which can be any expression.
+A program can log any expression to the web server as a value by supplying a text label for the value and the value itself.

 Some examples are: